Sustainability @ Yale Facilities

 Waste: Diversion & Reduction

 Yale recognizes the importance of strategies to minimize the waste that leaves campus via a waste minimization hierarchy that begins with source reduction, then reuse, recycling, and composting where applicable, and lastly disposal of municipal solid waste.
 This approach can reduce the environmental and economic costs of campus waste.
-The Sustainability Strategic Plan (2013-2016) includes the following goals in regards to waste diversion and reduction:

 In addition to practices that work to achieve these waste reduction and diversion goals, Yale Facilities Staff have adopted a set of Green Cleaning Standards, based on LEED standards, designed to reduce the exposure of faculty, staff, students, and visitors to chemical, biological, and particulate matter that may be harmful to human health, and the natural and built environments.